kAUZYAbuild/pandorax402/README.md

 Yes.
 Set ENABLE_REPUTATION_DISCOUNTS=true and adjust thresholds in config.

 **Is it production ready?**
-Yes, with proper configuration and small test amounts first.
+Yes, with proper configuration and small test amounts first

-## License

-MIT Licensed.
-No warranties.
-Operators are responsible for their own keys, compliance, and risk management.